 Click the Fetch Upstream link on the main page of your MDTF-diagnostics fork, then click the Open Pull Request button

-Verify that your fork is set as the base repository, and develop is set as the base branch, that NOAA-GFDL is set as the head repository, and develop is set as the head branch
+Verify that your fork is set as the base repository, and main is set as the base branch, that NOAA-GFDL is set as the head repository, and main is set as the head branch

 Create a title for your PR, add a description if you want, then click Create pull request

 Click Merge pull request

 Your remote main branch is now up-to-date with the NOAA-GFDL/main branch.

 5. On your machine, open a terminal and check out the main branch

 6. Fetch the updates to the main branch from your remote fork

 7. Pull in the updates from the remote main branch.

 Your local main branch is now up-to-date with the NOAA-GFDL/main branch.